 As the use of biometric technologies continues to expand, companies should take stock to ensure compliance with laws and regulations, and seek to mitigate risk of disclosure of potentially sensitive biometric data and exposure to expensive and burdensome class action litigation.

 We advise companies that collect, store, and use data, such as voice, face, and iris recognition, fingerprint identification, and hand geometry for individual authentication regarding regulatory compliance and risk mitigation.
-We take a multidisciplinary approach to support our clients by working closely with the firm’s privacy, data protection and information management, class action litigation defense, and insurance coverage lawyers to advise companies who may collect, store and use biometric data about regulatory compliance, risk mitigation, and litigation defense.
+We take a multidisciplinary approach to support our clients by working closely with the firm’s Data Protection, Privacy, and Security; Class Action Litigation Defense; and Insurance Recovery and Counseling lawyers to advise companies who may collect, store and use biometric data about regulatory compliance, risk mitigation, and litigation defense.

 We vigorously defend our clients while offering value by virtue of our extensive cross-disciplinary experience and cost-effective approach.
 We routinely offer our clients alternative fee arrangements in connection with these matters, including blended rates, flat-fee agreements, and incentive fee arrangements.